defanssecurity/defans-kibana-app/README.md

 Add the following to the Docker/build.sh file in the download_wazuh_app_sources() method (depending on what you want to change):

-To modify the title:     sed -i "s/title: 'Wazuh'/title: 'YourTitle'/g" ${kibana_dir}/plugins/wazuh/public/plugin.ts
+To modify the title:   sed -i "s/title: 'Wazuh'/title: 'Defans SIEM'/g" ${kibana_dir}/plugins/wazuh/public/plugin.ts
-To modify the label:   sed -i "s/label: 'Wazuh'/label: 'YourLabel'/g" ${kibana_dir}/plugins/wazuh/public/plugin.ts
+To modify the label:   sed -i "s/label: 'Wazuh'/label: 'Defans SIEM'/g" ${kibana_dir}/plugins/wazuh/public/plugin.ts

 imagen.png

 Generate the package, this will create a custom package in the output folder in the same directory where the script has been executed.

-./generate_wazuh_app.sh -b v4.2.1-7.10.2
+./generate_wazuh_app.sh -b v4.3.6-7.17.5

 At the end you will see a message like this, as this is created in a container, the package is transferred to your machine since a volume is used, you will see the generated package in an output folder

-imagen2.png

-imagen4.png

 Now we have to stop the Kibana service